 Effective January 2, 2014, the Trust entered into a purchase and sales agreement with Member Benefits.
 Under this agreement, the Trust agreed to sell its book of medical insurance business and its Affiliate agreed to sell its book of individual and small group medical insurance business to Member Benefits for a purchase price equal to 15% of revenues received in connection with the books of business.
-Monthly payments related to this agreement began on February 15, 2014, and will continue monthly for a total of 72 months.
+Monthly payments related to this agreement began on February 15, 2014.
+The agreement was amended on January 1, 2020 extending monthly payments for a total of 120 months.
 Commission revenue is recognized when Member Benefits receive the commissions related to the sold insurance policies.